Researchers & Clinicians

 How is the Australian Omics Library different?

 The Australian Omics Library isn't limited to data from a single project or clinical trial.
 The systems that support the library bring together over 60 data sources which are continuingly updated.
 New information is added to the library generating a lifelong record of the young persons health care.
-This life long record is accesable at any time to the young person and approved clinicians and researchers.
+This lifelong record is accessible at any time to the young person and approved clinicians and researchers.

 To find out more?